Srbentu/clone-tabnews/README.md

 # clone-tabnews

-Implementação do tabnews para aprender de verdade
+Implementação do clone do tabnews, com a diferença que farei em Typescript para aprender mais sobre a linguagem.